Georges Brassens: Career

-His friends who heard and liked his songs urged him to go and try them out in a cabaret, café or concert hall.
-He was shy and had difficulty performing in front of people.
-At first, he wanted to sell his songs to well-known singers such as Les Frères Jacques.
-The owner of a cafe told him that his songs were not the type he was looking for.
-But at one point he met the singer Patachou in a very well-known cafe, Les Trois Baudets, and she brought him into the music scene.
-Several famous singers came into the music industry this way, including Jacques Brel and Léo Ferré.
-He later on made several appearances at the Paris Olympia under Bruno Coquatrix' management and at the Bobino music hall theater.

 He toured with Pierre Louki, who wrote a book of recollections entitled Avec Brassens (éditions Christian Pirot, 1999, ISBN 2-86808-129-0).
 After 1952, Brassens rarely left France.
 A few trips to Belgium and Switzerland; a month in Canada (1961, recording issued on CD in 2011) and another in North Africa were his only trips outside France – except for his concerts in Wales in 1970 and 1973 (Cardiff).
 His concert at Cardiff's Sherman Theatre in 1973 saw Jake Thackray — a great admirer of his work – open for him.

 Songs

 Brassens accompanied himself on acoustic guitar.
 Most of the time the only other accompaniment came from his friend Pierre Nicolas with a double bass, and sometimes a second guitar (Barthélémy Rosso, Joël Favreau).

 His songs often decry hypocrisy and self-righteousness in the conservative French society of the time, especially among the religious, the well-to-do, and those in law enforcement.
 The criticism is often indirect, focusing on the good deeds or innocence of others in contrast.
-His elegant use of florid language and dark humor, along with bouncy rhythms, often give a rather jocular feel to even the grimmest lyrics.
+His elegant use of florid language and dark humor, along with bouncy rhythms, often give a rather jocular feeling to even the grimmest lyrics.

 Some of his most famous songs include: